sdss/lvmdrp/README.md

 <!-- write a script to test everything finished correctly with the installation -->

-## Advanced ESO sky model configuration
+## ESO sky routines installation and configuration

 If you are planning on using the sky module, you will need to install the ESO routines first.
-In order to install to do so you need to run the following commands, **also within DRP python environment**.
+In order to do so, you need to run the following commands, **also within DRP python environment**.
+Additionally, if you want to control where the eso routines will be installed, you can define the environment variable `ESOSKY` on your system to point to the desired directory.

 1. Install the ESO skycorr and skymodel routines:
     > `drp sky installESOSky`